emadiqbalali/emadsblog/content/posts/2021/03/books-about-investing-money-and-stock-market.md

 This is the real knowledge that you need to apply after learning and keeping patience, sticking to your plans will help you become financially free a lot earlier than you ever expected.

-Hope you guys get to learn something from this post, and I will keep you updated with such posts in the future as well.
+Hope you guys get to learn something from this post, and I will keep you updated with such /posts in the future as well.
 Well, sharing can be caring, so heads up and share this post with your loved ones as well.